Kauri Museum and Forests - Hokianga - Bay of Islands - 4 days/3 nights

 On behalf of our family group I would like to thank you for the unforgettable trip you organised for us.
 We highly appreciate your considerations with our need to be together as a family group, and for the excellent organisation during the whole trip.
 (E.R.
 Israel).

-Option One: Nature at its best - Cape Reinga and 90 Mile Beach.
+OPTION ONE.: Nature at its best - Cape Reinga and 90 Mile Beach.

 You will be picked up by special coach for a full day excursion north through the Puketi forest plus the beautiful Mangonui Harbour and Coopers Beach to Cape Reinga at the top of New Zealand.

 Travel part way on the sands of Ninety Mile Beach.
 See the meeting of the Tasman Sea and Pacific Ocean.
 Return to the Bay of Islands early evening.
 Lunch is included today.
+Extra cost $140

-Option Three: FLY/ROAD TO CAPE REINGA:
+OPTION TWO: FLY/ROAD TO CAPE REINGA:

-For a shorter day, a bigger experience, and fabulous scenery not seen from the ground transfer from your hotel to Kerikeri airport and fly north over Ninety Mile beach to land near Cape Reinga.
+For a shorter day, a bigger experience, and fabulous scenery not seen from the ground transfer from your hotel to Kerikeri airport and fly north over Ninety Mile Beach to land near Cape Reinga.
 Your special vehicle will be waiting for a 2.5 hour (approx) land tour to Te Paki stream and masive sand dunes on Ninety Mile beach, Cape Reinga light house, Tapotupotu Bay.
 Fly back to Keri Keri via the fabulous coastal scenery of Parengarenga Harbour, Great Exhibition Bay, Houhora Harbour, Karikari Peninsula, Whangaroa Harbour, Cavalli Islands and Bay of Islands.
 Return to Kerikeri airport and transfer back to you hotel.
-Departs twice daily in summer, once daily in winter - extra cost instead of coach $350 per adult.
+Departs twice daily in summer, once daily in winter - cost instead of coach $450 per adult.
 Total time from Paihia approximately 5 hours